cirosantilli/vundle-plugin-tester/README.md

 The `vimrc` contains only options which are either required by Vundle, or by a large number of plugins.
-To add extra options required to test a specific plugin, create a `after.vim` file, and add the settings to it.
+To add extra options required to test a specific plugin, e.g. with:

+    cp after.vim.example after.vim

-It will be sourced at the end of `vimrc`, and is already gitignored.
+and add the settings to it.
+This file will be sourced at the end of `vimrc`, and is already gitignored.